kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 “I’m not sure what you think you know about me, but I haven’t hurt anybody.
 The blood under my nails, while I can’t explain it, I promise I haven’t hurt anybody.
 Weird things happens to me in my sleep that I can’t explain.
 I re-arrange future.
 I clean my house.
 I wrestle with lamps.
 I do all kinds of crazy and stupid unexplainable things.
 I’d never hurt anybody McCarthy.
 I know it doesn’t change my current situation, but I just wanted to clear my conscious.”
 The words coming out of my mouth as if someone stole my lunch money.
 For some reason though I wasn’t scared of McCarthy.
 I wasn’t fearing for my life anymore, at least not at this moment.
 This seemed to be just business for McCarthy and while I couldn’t understand how an officer of the law could do such a thing, I could understand him getting paid.
 Ten thousand dollars was a lot of money.
 It could buy quite a bit of peace and mind and I could respect that.
 I was still afraid of what was going to happen but for the moment I was in positive state of mind.
 Things _had_ to start looking up.
 This too shall pass and a bunch of other cliches entered my thoughts.

 “I figured as much boy”.
 McCarthy said matter of factly.
-“Looking at your calf it seemed to match like you’d scratched it too hard.
+“Looking at your calf it seems like you’d scratched it too hard.
 Probably happened in your sleep.
+Your neighbor describing the crazy things you did in your sleep.
 That’s what made me realize it was you who they were after.
 You fit the description”.

 I looked down at my legs and my left calf had deep red cuts on it.
 Five of them in total and I mentally imagined my had over the wounds and it seemed to have matched up.
 With all of the commotion that had taken place today I guess I didn’t really notice it.
 It didn’t need stitches but they were deep cuts and they were still raw.
-Of course, when I saw them and the sweat running over them they started to burn.
+Of course, when I saw them and the sweat running over them they started to burn letting me know of their existence.

 I chuckled halfheartedly as I thought back to all the times I had accidentally hurt myself in my sleep.
 I’ve fallen down stairs, slammed my finger in my car door and stubbed my toes too many times to count.
 As if I was hulk I’d lift my bed over my head only to realize it was too heavy to sustain and drop it on my toes.
 Tear up my fingers in the process too.
 “I suppose this isn’t the first time I’ve done crazy things to myself.”
 I said aloud talking to only myself.